Sierra Leone: 1967 General Election and military coups (1967–1968)

 The APC, with its leader Siaka Stevens, narrowly won a small majority of seats in Parliament over the SLPP in a closely contested 1967 general election.
-Stevens was sworn in as Prime Minister on 21 March 1967.
+Stevens was sworn in as prime minister on 21 March 1967.

-Within hours after taking office, Stevens was ousted in a bloodless military coup led by Brigadier General David Lansana, the commander of the Sierra Leone Armed Forces.
+Within hours of taking office, Stevens was ousted in a bloodless military coup led by Brigadier General David Lansana, the commander of the Sierra Leone Armed Forces.
 He was a close ally of Albert Margai, who had appointed him to the position in 1964.
 Lansana placed Stevens under house arrest in Freetown and insisted that the determination of the Prime Minister should await the election of the tribal representatives to the House.
-Steven was later freed and fled the country; went into exile in neighbouring Guinea.
-However, on 23 March 1967, a group of military officers in the Sierra Leone Army led by Brigadier General Andrew Juxon-Smith, staged a counter coup against Commander Lansana.
-They seized control of the government, arresting Lansana, and suspending the constitution.
-The group set up the National Reformation Council (NRC), with Andrew Juxon-Smith as its chairman and Head of State of the country.
+Stevens was later freed and fled the country, going into exile in neighbouring Guinea.
+On 23 March 1967, a group of military officers in the Sierra Leone Army led by Brigadier General Andrew Juxon-Smith staged a counter-coup against Lansana.
+They seized control of the government, arrested Lansana, and suspended the constitution.
+The group set up the National Reformation Council (NRC), with Juxon-Smith as its chairman and Head of State of the country.

-On 18 April 1968 a group of low ranking soldiers in the Sierra Leone Army who called themselves the Anti-Corruption Revolutionary Movement (ACRM), led by Brigadier General John Amadu Bangura, overthrew the NRC junta.
-The ACRM junta arrested many senior NRC members.
-They reinstated the constitution and returned power to Stevens, who at last assumed the office of Prime Minister.
+On 18 April 1968 a group of low-ranking soldiers in the Sierra Leone Army who called themselves the Anti-Corruption Revolutionary Movement (ACRM), led by Brigadier General John Amadu Bangura, overthrew the NRC junta.
+The ACRM arrested many senior NRC members.
+They reinstated the constitution and returned power to Stevens, who at last assumed the office of prime minister.

 Stevens had Bangura arrested in 1970 and charged with conspiracy and treason.
-He was found guilty and sentenced to death, despite the fact that it was Bangura whose actions led to Stevens return to power.
-Brigadier Lansana and Hinga Norman, the main army officers involved in the first coup (1967), were unceremoniously dismissed from the armed forces and made to serve time in prison.
+He was found guilty and sentenced to death, even though his actions had led to Stevens's return to power.
+Lansana and Hinga Norman, the main army officers involved in the first coup (1967), were unceremoniously dismissed from the armed forces and made to serve time in prison.
 Norman was a guard to Governor-general Sir Henry Lightfoot-Boston.
-Lansana was later tried and found guilty of treason, and sentenced to death in 1975.
+Lansana was tried, found guilty of treason, and sentenced to death in 1975.